itstimiking/Trivia-API/README.md

 ### Backend

 The [backend](./backend/README.md) directory contains all the backend flask scripts required to run this app.
-You can view the readme for details on how to install.
+You can view the readme for details on how to install and get started.

 > View the [Backend README](./backend/README.md) for more details.

 ### Frontend

 The [frontend](./frontend/README.md) directory contains a complete React frontend to consume the data from the Flask server.
+Get started.

 > View the [Frontend README](./frontend/README.md) for more details.